cwilhit/idp-on-upbound/README.md

 ```

 * **platform control planes:** There's only one platform control plane deployed in this reference architecture.
 You can find it's definition in the [platform](platform/) folder.
 All API requests made by consumers flows through this control plane to lower-level control planes.
 * **service-level control planes:** Individual platform teams own service-level control planes.
 They define a part of the total APIs offered on the platform.
 The platform control plane routes all requests to service-level control planes.
+They're called _service-level_ control planes because they're responsible for providing composite API types that deliver a managed service experiences in the form of `${resource}-as-a-service`.
 This reference architecture deploys a control plane on a domain boundary:
   * [compute](compute/examples/ctp.yaml)
   * [networking](networking/examples/ctp.yaml)
   * [iam](iam/examples/ctp.yaml)